politerock/Case-Studies-Red-Team/powershell/README.md

+# Powershell Stuff
-# Powershell scripts used during either of the two exercises.
+Powershell scripts used during either of the two exercises.